lincc-frameworks/tdastro/docs/simulations.rst

    TDAstro simulation components

-TDAstro simulation function is designed to produce multiple samples from single population of objects and their observed light curves as determined by given survey information.
+The TDAstro simulation function is designed to produce multiple samples from single population of objects and their observed light curves as determined by given survey information.
 The main step includes the following components: